 I know that trying new strategies can be intimidating, especially when it includes seemingly complicated tools like chatbots, but believe me – it’s not rocket science.
-It all comes to setting up live chat, chatbots and conversation flows on your website.
+It all boils down to setting up live chat, chatbots and conversation flows on your website.
 You don’t have to be a developer to do that.

 It’s not just about the ease of set up – there’s much more to conversational marketing.
 With its help, you can:

-- Optimise your sales and lead generation: with chatbots to be there when you’re not, you’re making sure it’s making the best out of your sales opportunities.
-Chatbots react based on visitors’ behaviour on the website, and they can do some cool stuff like automatically engaging a visitor that came to a specific URL to collect a lead.
+- Optimize your sales and lead generation: with chatbots to be there when you’re not, you’re making sure it’s making the best out of your sales opportunities.
+Chatbots react based on visitors’ behavior on the website, and they can do some cool stuff like automatically engaging a visitor that came to a specific URL to collect a lead.
 Or if you’re running an eCommerce business and your customers decide to drop their shopping carts, chatbot can engage them to ask what happened (or even offer a discount!).

 - Be easily accessible: 82% of today’s customers demand an answer rate below 10 minutes.
 Live chat gives customers an opportunity to start a conversation with a single click, as opposed to making a phone call or writing an email which takes a little more effort.
-Personally, it’s one of my favourite ways to contact businesses – I can multitask by asking a live chat agent about my query, and taking care of my stuff at the same time.
+Personally, it’s one of my favorite ways to contact businesses – I can multitask by asking a live chat agent about my query, and taking care of my stuff at the same time.

 - Be available 24/7: 51% of customers expect that from businesses nowadays.
 You just have to be there for them, either way, they’ll turn their backs on you, and move away to your competitors.
 And thanks to chatbots – that’s possible.

 - Be efficient: imagine you can provide customer service to a few clients at the same time.
 Impossible?
-Not with live chat, which allows having a few conversations at the same time, making you more time-efficient.
+Not with live chat, which allows having parallel conversations at the same time, making you more time-efficient.
 Not to mention you’re free to set up chatbots to take some of the customers’ queries off your back for even more time-saving.